 The FFAR remains a useful weapon system for targets that do not require heavy weapons like the Jaguar missile but are more than a light cannon, mini-missiles or machine-gun can handle.

 FFARs are relatively simple weapons so cannot be used in vertical launch systems.
 They need to be aimed in the general direction of the target before launch.
 Aircraft may use fixed pods and turn towards the target before launch.
 For a ground vehicle the pod is usually on some form of turret-mount that can be aimed and elevated.
 Pods of FFARs mounted on the sides of AFV turrets are a commonplace.
-A number of other weapons are designed to utilize the same launcher systems
+A number of other weapons are designed to utilize the same launcher systems.

 THS-era FFARs can be considered to have Homing (Infravision) and can also be used in conjunction with a laser-designator for the usual bonuses.
 Warheads weigh 10-17 lbs.
 All Hydra rockets have backblast (HT4e p.147).